quarkslab/wirego/README.md

 You basically don't have to touch the Wirego plugin and you will be given a dummy empty golang plugin to start with.

-Now how does the Wirego plugin where to find your wonderfull quick and dirty Golang plugin?
-Well, you just edit a $HOME/.wirego configuration file containing the full path to your plugin and that's it.

 ## Overview